 Out in Science, Technology, Engineering, and Mathematics (oSTEM) is a national society dedicated to educating and fostering leadership for LGBTQA communities in the STEM fields.
 The national society has been built by students, for students.
 We started as a single chapter in 2005, and today we encompass more than 50 chapters across the country.
 Anyone who wishes to connect or start an oSTEM chapter should email us at email@example.com.
 We have a chapter manual with helpful tips and knowledgable mentors who are ready and eager to assist.

 Volunteers and sponsors are always welcome, and tax-deductible contributions to support the society are welcome through PayPal via firstname.lastname@example.org or through Click&Pledge.
-The national board, oSTEM Incorporated, has been established as a 501(c)(3) non-profit corporation.
+The national board, oSTEM Incorporated, is a 501(c)(3) non-profit corporation that is recognized at the Federal level and in the State of Connecticut.
 All funds are used to create programming opportunities, to enrich chapter development, and to further grow the national society; no funds are used for salaries or compensation.

 History of oSTEM

 In October 2005, IBM sponsored a focus group where students from across the United States convened at the Human Rights Campaign headquarters in Washington D.C.
 These students discussed topics relevant to LGBTQA communities at their own colleges and universities, and they debated how to structure an organization that serves students in science, technology, engineering, and mathematics.

 oSTEM, which stands for Out in Science, Technology, Engineering and Mathematics, emerged from the focus group as a new national technical student society for lesbian, gay, bisexual, and transgender (LGBT) communities.